Floral arrangements are a widespread hobby and appreciated by all the peoples of the world.

 Boiling the stems: Another technique you can use to keep your flowers alive longer is boiling the stems.
 By doing this, you not only allow the stem to absorb more water, but you will also eliminate bacteria that could affect the health of your flowers.
 To do this, take the end of the stems and put them in boiling water for about 5-7 seconds.

 Bending and modeling: Sometimes you can find that the stems and branches in the arrangement do not have the desired shape.
 Fortunately, most of them are flexible enough, allowing you to bend or shape them to your liking.

 4. How can you make your own ikebana arrangement?

-STEP 1: Buy flowers
+STEP 1: Buying flowers

 To make your own ikebana arrangement, floral experts suggest you start with a visit to the flower market.
-Before choosing items to include in the arrangement, ask yourself the following questions: “How do I feel when I see this flower or this Curiosity object?
+Before choosing objects to integrate into the arrangement, ask yourself the following questions: "What do I feel when I see this flower or this object Curiosity?"
 Interest?
 Joy?
-Feeling we have 'Run out of gas' emotionally? " Let your emotions guide your choices and remember that this practice embraces human nature, with all its imperfections and complexities.
-In addition to flowers, you may find an interesting vase, a few blades of grass, a twig, or a leaf that you think might fit right into your arrangement.
+The feeling that I want to touch him?".
+Let your emotions guide your choices and remember that this practice embraces human nature, with all its imperfections and complexities.
+Besides flowers, you might find an interesting vase, a few blades of grass, a branch, or a leaf that you think could fit right into your arrangement.

-STEP 2: Select and cut branches
+STEP 2: Selecting and cutting the branches

 Photo sources: shutterstock.com, unsplash.com.